Mayank-Prakash-Sharma18/math-english/content/english-advanced/voice/transformation-into-passive-voice.md

 ### Case 2: Verb + Object + to-infinitive

+Consider the following patterns and examples:
 <img src="../../../media/voice/active-passive-voice16.png" alt="transformation to passive voice" style="width:99%;height:99%;">

-So, the infinitive verb may or may not change its form: <br>
+It's evident, that the infinitive verb may or may not change its form: <br>
 Active: To + $V_1$ <br>
 Passive: 	To + $V_1$  OR To + be + $V_3$